 Their eating options weren’t restricted to the the surrounding farmland.
 As residents of the largest port in the Colonies, they had access to food from other colonies and more exotic tropical food from the Caribbean.
 With its large population, a merchant bringing in food from the Caribbean could be assured of selling his entire cargo here.

 The complex is today as one of the very few colonial market structures still standing.
-In a nice echo of the past, regular farmer’s markets are still held here.
+In a nice echo of the past, regular farmer’s markets are still held here in the spring, summer and fall.